 The Mercedes Atego trucks can transport up to fifteen soldiers individually in challenging terrain.

 Issoufou Katambé, Niger’sMinister of National Defence, and senior military officials were present during the handover.

 A logistics warehouse valued at $430 000 was also donated to safely store essential spare parts for Niger’s combat vehicles.

 After the handover, the US embassy in Niger said that the donation will enhance the FAN’s operational readiness and help further its mission to maintain peace and stability in Niger and the Sahel region.

 Niger which is currently facing several security challenges including terrorism on within and outside its territory has been recipient of US equipment.

-In June last year, the nofrom the United State was delivered to Niger.
+In June last year, the number of mamba armoured vehicles from the United State was delivered to Niger.
 It composed of logistics and communications gears.

 The Second batch which comprises of 13 Mamba APC was also delivered on December 5, 2019 with the total value of $21 million.

 The United States has previously donated a Command and Control (C2) centre valued at $16.5 million.